alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 In a small snippet, the throw sites are obvious.
-In a real service, exceptions can come from almost anywhere (parsing, mapping, I/O, nulls), so once you start composing steps you end up wrapping a lot of code in `try/catch` scaffolding.
+In a real service, exceptions can come from almost anywhere (parsing, mapping, `I/O`, `null`s), so once you start composing steps you end up wrapping a lot of code in `try/catch` scaffolding.

 **Option B: Explicit Validation (Guard Clauses)**
 If you want to keep exceptions for truly exceptional cases, you end up with guard clauses and early returns.
 The control flow stays linear and explicit, but the validation checks get interleaved with the work.